Super Easy Homemade Caramel Sauce Recipe

 That’s it!
 With just these simple ingredients, you can create a homemade caramel sauce that will rival anything you can find in the store.

-Below the recipe, you’ll find tips for troubleshooting or perfecting it and also some great ideas for using it in foods you may never have thought of!
+Below the recipe, you’ll find tips for fixing mistakes or perfecting it and also some great ideas for using it in foods you may never have thought of!

 Caramel sauce in glass jar on table beside bowl of ice cream